Object: Portrait of Walter George, George and Ida Scambary

 |Credit line||Purchased 1998 with New Zealand Lottery Grants Board funds|

-This studio portrait shows Gunner Walter George Scambary, his wife Ida Emily and son George.
+This portrait shows Gunner Walter George Scambary, service number 50897 of the New Zealand Field Artillery, his wife Ida Emily and their son George.

-Walter was based at Ewshott Camp in Surrey, then his military record shows that he marched into Etaples, France in February 1918.
-He specialised in the use of the heavy trench mortar, a tube like weapon designed to fire a bomb at a steep angle so that it falls straight down on the enemy.
-The mortar was ideally suited for the trench warfare which Walter was engaged in.
+Stationed initially at the Artillery's training camp at Ewshot in Hampshire, Walter was sent to France in February 1918.
+During his active service with the Field Artillery, he specialised in the use of heavy trench mortar, a tube like weapon designed to fire a bomb at a steep angle so that it falls straight down on the enemy.
+The mortar was ideally suited for trench warfare.

 Walter eventually returned to New Zealand on the Tahiti in May 1919.
-He went home to Ida and George in Kilbirne where he had grown up and where he lived for the rest of his life until the age of 76.
+He went home to Ida and George in Kilbirne where he had grown up and where he lived for the rest of his life until his death on 12 September 1968, aged 76.
 He continued his interest in weaponry as an active and highly acclaimed member of the Aotea and Petone Rifle Clubs.